 The Shropshire Hills AONB covers almost a quarter of the county.
 There are public car parks (pay and display) in the towns in and around the AONB (Church Stretton, Clun, Ludlow, Craven Arms, Much Wenlock, Cleobury Mortimer, and Knighton, which lies just across the border in Wales).
 There are also smaller car parks within the AONB at some of the woodland sites owned by Forestry England, at National Trust countryside sites, and at some local wildlife/nature reserves.
 Follow the links through our Nature Reserve page and Heritage Sites page for specific site information.

 Where can I walk?
 What other outdoor activities can I do?

-If walking with your dog please take extra care when on footpaths through fields and over the hills as there are lots of lambs around.
+If walking with your dog please take extra care when on footpaths through fields and over the hills as there are lambs and ground nesting birds.
 Please keep dogs on a lead.

 It’s important to follow the Countryside Code when you are out and about in the Shropshire Hills to keep everyone and the environment safe.

 Overnight accommodation/camping sites in the Shropshire Hills?

 Go to VisitShropshireHills for list of accommodation in the Shropshire Hills, including self-catering, camping and caravaning.
 The websites CoolCamping & Campsites also have a selection of campsites listed.
 You can also download this caravan/camping list which has been compiled by the National Trust team at Carding Mill Valley.